 4) Get outside help.

 A well done, procedurally fair workplace investigation indicates to a court or tribunal that the company did their due diligence.
 There are plenty of situations where the best option is to hire an external investigator.
 Sexual and other forms of harassment, bullying and discrimination are very sensitive topics.
-Check out our blog post “When do I need a Workplace Investigator” for more information, or give us a call to discuss if an external investigation is advisable.

 5) Be mindful of your company culture.